 Kidney cancer is treatable and has a 75-80% survival rate if caught early enough.
 At Associated Urologists of North Carolina, the team of board-certified urologists has considerable expertise in diagnosing kidney cancer and designing the most effective treatment program.
-The practice has seven convenient locations in Apex, Cary, Clayton, Clinton, Dunn, Raleigh, and Wake Forest, North Carolina, ready to screen you for kidney cancer and prevent you from being one of the 15,000 Americans who will die of the disease this year.
+The practice has seven convenient locations in Apex, Cary, Clayton, Dunn, Raleigh, and Wake Forest, North Carolina, ready to screen you for kidney cancer and prevent you from being one of the 15,000 Americans who will die of the disease this year.
 Call Associated Urologists of North Carolina today.

 Kidney cancer, also called renal cancer, is abnormal cell growth that occurs in your kidneys.
 The two most common types of kidney cancer are: